JakeSCahill/hazelcast-code/quickstart/step2.md

-Click the text below to start another member in a different window.
+Click the text below twice to start another member in a different window.

 `hz start`{{execute T2}}

-Then, click the text below to start Management Center in another window.
+Then, click the text below twice to start Management Center in another window.

 `hz mc start`{{execute T3}}